pmuens/awesome-serverless/README.md

 - [3 key considerations for event-driven architectures](https://thenewstack.io/3-key-design-considerations-event-driven-architecture/) - Post about the 3 key design considerations when working on event-driven architectures.
 - [Things to know about Lambda](https://read.iopipe.com/things-to-know-about-lambda-is-there-a-need-for-operations-in-serverless-8cff3252c17a) - Post which talks about the operational aspects when using AWS Lambda.
 - [Logging in a serverless architecture](https://logz.io/blog/logging-serverless-architecture/) - Challenges and solutions for logging in a serverless world.
+- [Multi-OS serverless functions with Docker](https://blog.alexellis.io/multi-os-serverless-cluster/) - How one can setup and use multi-OS serverless functions with the help of the OpenFaaS project.

 ## Screencasts